MeteoSwiss/pyart/doc/source/index.rst

         every function and class within Py-ART.
 This is where to turn to understand how to use a particular feature or where to search for a specific tool

-    .. grid-item-card:: :octicon:`terminal;10em`
-        :link: dev/index
-        :link-type: doc
-        :text-align: center

-        **Developer Guide**

-        Want to help make Py-ART better?
-Found something that's not working quite right?
-You can find instructions on how to contribute to Py-ART here.
-You can also find detailed descriptions on tools useful for developing Py-ART.

     .. grid-item-card:: :octicon:`graph;10em`
         :link: examples/index